Please read all the information carefully BEFORE booking your retreat.

 Toilets and basins: These will be shared, with some loos and basins made unavailable to maintain social distancing in that space.
 These areas will be well ventilated and regularly cleaned.

 Dining room: All places will be at the maximum spacing possible and where possible with seating back-to-back or side-by-side.
-Your table will have its own condiments tray which you will be sharing with 1 - 2 other people.
 Weather permitting, you are welcome to eat outside.

 What else is different at present?